- 1 Accountancy Firm Positioning

-Imagine an accountancy practice, or professional services company, that keeps growing steadily.
+Imagine an accountancy firm, or professional services company, that keeps growing steadily.
 A company whose website keeps generating new business calls and leads every week.

-Right now, where does most of your new business come from?
+Right now, where do most of your new business come from?
 I have two main sources – referrals and Google search.

-For me and other businesses, the absolute best are referrals.
+For me and other businesses, the absolute best is referrals.
 The problem I have with referrals is that they cannot be scaled or relied on.
 Day to day, month to month, I prefer a source of new business that is predictable.

-SEO for your accountancy practice will create a dependable source of new business.
+SEO for accountants will create a dependable source of new business.

 Read our SEO case study for accountants.